baladithyab/ai-on-eks/blueprints/inference/nvidia-dynamo/01-core/sglang/README.md

 ## Prerequisites

 - Dynamo platform deployed in your EKS cluster
-- `dynamo-cloud` namespace with secrets configured
+- `dynamo` namespace with secrets configured
 - G5 GPU nodes available (at least 1-2 GPUs with 24GB VRAM each)
 - HuggingFace token secret configured